Kuvelet/SQL_AutoParts_Catalog_Management/README.md

 # SQL_AutoParts_Catalog_Management

 ## Project Overview

-This project delivers a complete, SQL-based aftermarket auto parts catalog designed for both internal operations and customer distribution.
-Built to align with industry standards such as the ACES and PIES data formats, it transforms raw vehicle fitment and part data into two essential outputs:
+This project is a complete, SQL-based aftermarket auto parts catalog system developed for both internal operations and external distribution.
+Designed in full alignment with `ACES and PIES` data standards, it transforms raw vehicle fitment and part data into two key outputs:

-- A structured Buyers Guide for vehicle-part applications
+- A structured `Buyers Guide` covering precise vehicle-part application mapping

-- A comprehensive CrossMaster, which consolidates OEM and aftermarket competitor part numbers
+- A comprehensive `CrossMaster`, which unifies OEM and aftermarket competitor part numbers for each part

-The system was developed to modernize and streamline our company’s catalog infrastructure—replacing manual processes with an autonomous, scalable solution.
-It supports continuous updates by integrating raw input tables from R&D, enabling efficient tracking of new part introductions, vehicle fitments, and cross-references.
+I built this system to replace my company’s fragmented and manually maintained catalog with a `fully autonomous, scalable solution`.
+It enables structured updates using raw input tables maintained by the R&D team—streamlining the integration of new part introductions, vehicle fitments, and cross-reference relationships.

+As a result, the catalog’s `accuracy improved, manual workload decreased`, and `data sharing with sales teams and customers became significantly faster and more reliable.`